kubedb/docs/docs/guides/redis/README.md

 | Autoscaling Compute and Storage Resources (vertically)            |   &#10003;   |
 | Grafana Dashboards                                                |   &#10003;   |

+`Note`: If you want to use `Valkey` you need to install KubeDB version greater than or equal to `v2025.4.30`

 ## Life Cycle of a Redis Object